declare-lab/exemplary-empathy/README.md

-# exemplary-empathy
-Exemplars-guided Empathetic Response Generation Controlled by the Elements of Human Communication
+# Exemplars-guided Empathetic Response Generation Controlled
+by the Elements of Human Communication

+:zap: :zap: :zap: Codes will be released soon!